-Taking control and being the organiser of things, can reduce the amount of 'difficult' situations you find yourself in.
-And speaking up, helps friends and family understand what you're comfortable with.
+Taking control and being the organiser of things, can reduce the amount of 'difficult' situations we find ourself in.
+And speaking up, helps friends and family understand what we're comfortable with.

-Think ahead if you are seeing friends - tell them what would work for you - don't be afraid to confidently say what you need - rather than being anxious or cross about it behind the scenes
+Think ahead if we are seeing friends - tell them what would work for us - don't be afraid to confidently say what we need.
+Rather than being anxious or cross about it behind the scenes.

-Be the person to arrange the get together - giving you control over the number of people being invited, the setting (e.g. in a garden) - and any other precautions you would like to take
+Be the person to arrange the get together - giving us control over the number of people being invited, the setting (e.g. in a garden) - and any other precautions we would like to take.

-Have your leaving the house kit at the ready - a bag with facemasks, hand gel, a pen (use your own not someone else's - also good for entering pin numbers, using touch screens in shops).
+Have our leaving the house kit at the ready - a bag with face masks, hand gel, a pen (use your own not someone else's - also good for entering pin numbers, using touch screens in shops).
 It's the equivalent of the Scout's "Be Prepared" motto!